MohammadMarwan2005/delishop-flutter/README.md

 ✅ Adding no products in the favorite message
 ✅ Add time limit for loading
-✅ Make Try Again Feature reloading every empty state in the Cubit 🔳 Add a new status "rejected" to the enum and add the MallMessage feild to the rejected order ui
+✅ Make Try Again Feature reloading every empty state in the Cubit 🔳 Add a new status "rejected" to the enum and add the MallMessage field to the rejected order ui 🔳 Add a notify me button in search view
+🔳 Show a small SnackBar when the use logs in: ex: (You logged in as a User)

 ## 🐞🔳 Bug Fixes:
 ✅ ProductScreen, Try Again Bug